-Under minimal supervision, provides professional nursing care for patients adhering to national and company standards and guidelines for specialty regulations.
+Under general supervision, provides professional nursing care for patients adhering to national and company standards and guidelines for specialty regulations.
 Demonstrates knowledge of physiological, psychological, and developmental and age specific differences in the patient population including late adolescence, adulthood, middle age, and the elderly.
 Collaborates with the interdisciplinary team to provide for assessment and therapeutic management of patient/family needs.
 Supports and adheres to the US Oncology Compliance Program, to include the Code of Ethics and Business Standards.
-Responsibilities: Key Responsibilities
+Responsibilities: Essential Duties And Responsibilities:

 *See below for supplementary language regarding Specialty Specific Requirements (e.g. transplant, infusion) as applicable.